 - Referral traffic to website (you can find that metric in Google Analytics)

 LinkedIn is also a must when it comes to social media for tax business owners.
-LinkedIn is strictly professional and can be a great way to network with potential clients.
+You should use LinkedIn as a strictly professional way to network with potential clients.
 Think of LinkedIn as an extension of your networking.
 Staying in touch with your network and building relationships could not be easier.